alperenorhan/alperenorhan/README.md

 ## I'm a Computer Engineering Student!!

-- 🌱 I’m currently learning Flutter 🤣
+- 🌱 I’m currently learning React Native 🤣
 - 🥅 2022 Goals: I want to become a Mobile developer this year!
 - ⚡ Fun fact: I love to listening to music and make social media designs.